Dachkovski/AIHedgefund/README.md

 * [x] Easy to use and modify software architecture
 * [x] Based on tensorflow serving which supports serving and inference of multiple models with GPU acceleration

 The main challenge as for all trading bots is to predict the direction of the price action movement.
 To find out how the transformer network performs in this field, I chose  "accuracy" as a metric.
-Here a success is defined that the direction of the prediction is the same, as the actual values for the according trading day.
+Here a success is defined that the direction of the prediction is the same with the actual value for the according trading day.

 ## Installation